Lianghao-Yuan/UVM-Verification-IP-for-switch/README.md

 /agent:      Contains all verification IP for switch
 /doc:        Contains specification, test plan and coverage report
 /rtl:        Contains the rtl code for switch and a dummy switch (for debug only)
-/sim:        Contains the Makefile for simulation (for Synopsys VCS only), as well as some auto-generated files by running Makefile
+/sim:        Contains the Makefile for simulation (for Synopsys VCS only)
 /uvm_tb:     Contains higher level components like env, sequence, test, testbench and an rtl_wrapper

 // ---------------------------------------